 Dermaplaning safely scrapes off the top layer of skin, so it is well suited for drier skin types and anyone who wants to get rid of peach fuzz.
 But, keep in mind, both methods are good for almost everyone and it could just boil down to your personal preference.

 Dermaplaning is recommended for all skin types except those with acneic skin.
-If you have deep cystic acne, wait until breakouts are clear before trying this treatment.
+If you have acne, wait until breakouts are clear before trying this treatment.
 As always, also discuss any allergies or skin sensitivities before starting a treatment.

 This is a great treatment if you are pregnant or nursing and want exfoliation without the risk of harsh chemicals absorbing into the blood stream and potentially harming your baby.

-You’ll immediately look more radiant with a more even skin tone and texture.
+What are anticipated Results: *You’ll immediately look more radiant with a more even skin tone and texture.
 All of your peach fuzz will be gone, which is why first-timers say their skin has never felt so soft before.

 We’re stating the obvious, but don’t make any sudden movements while the aesthetician is scraping your face.